kumar0112avinash/test/README.md

 2)After this User Detail will print on console

-3) Then Item Detail will print on console
+3)Then Item Detail will print on console

 4)Output 0 contains the case user not available in list